Shastri-Lab/PTC_emulation/README.md

 # PTC_emulation
-Emulating the inference performance if we use a photonic tensor core that is developed by GWU.
+Emulating MNIST inference performance of a photonic tensor core that is developed by GWU.